-TESOL: A minimum of 9 hours of TSL courses (TSL 612 required), plus three electives;
+TESOL: A minimum of 12 hours of TSL courses, plus two electives; for students whose

 first language is English, 9 hours of foreign language study with a "B" average or

-Spanish and French: 15 hours in the language emphasis, plus one elective
+Spanish and French: 18 hours in the language emphasis

 Successful defense of a professional portfolio

 World Languages has approximately eight assistantships available yearly for qualified individuals to tutor, assist in, and teach introductory language courses in French or Spanish on the Hattiesburg campus.
 Assistants receive a monthly stipend, access to health insurance, and a tuition waiver during fall and spring, usually for two years.
 An assistantship in French or

 Spanish to teach courses at the university generally requires the completion of 18 hours of graduate credit in the target language.
 Interested applicants must complete their online program applications by March 5.
 A separate letter, addressed to the MATL Director and that describes the applicant's interest in the assistantship, is also required by that date.